IK-49/IK-49/README.md

-## Hey there, I am a 14 year old passionate about programming and Video Game Development.
-Have worked on a few prototypes before but haven't shipped any official project.
+## Hey there!
+I am a 15 year old passionate about programming and developing websites as well as apps.
 Look forward to working with you. 🙂

-###  Currently learning C#, HTML/CSS/JS, Python, and the Unity Game Engine. 🖥️
+###  Currently learning C#, HTML/CSS/JS, Python, and Java. 🖥️

 ###  Not LFW as I am busy with school. 🏫